The Humanist (Re)Turn: Reclaiming

 "The Mysterious Darkness

 Paradise Lost and the God Beyond Names."
-A book

 The Tyranny of Heaven: Milton’s Rejection of God as King